Electric car revolution faces increasing headwinds

 President Barack Obama’s administration has been a strong proponent of electric vehicles like the Volt and set a goal of getting 1 million battery-powered vehicles on the road by 2015.
 Lux Research estimates that number will actually be fewer than 200,000.
 Both the Volt and Karma’s development were supported by low-interest federal loans.

-That has not dissuaded automakers, many of which plan to launch electric vehicles to join the Volt and Nissan’s (7201.T) all-electric Leaf in a bid to meet rising fuel efficiency standards.
-Toyota (7203.T) has begun selling a plug-in Prius, and EVs from Ford (F.N), Honda (7267.T), BMW (BMWG.DE) and Fiat FIA.MI will join the fray this year, along with cars from start-ups Tesla (TSLA.O) and Coda Automotive.
+That has not dissuaded automakers, many of which plan to launch electric vehicles to join the Volt and Nissan’s all-electric Leaf in a bid to meet rising fuel efficiency standards.
+Toyota has begun selling a plug-in Prius, and EVs from Ford, Honda, BMW and Fiat will join the fray this year, along with cars from start-ups Tesla and Coda Automotive.

 HENRY FORD‘S WIFE